mapbox/mapbox-base-android/MODULARIZATION.md

 ### Usage

 Modules are critical for the SDK to function properly, therefore each Mapbox SDK always bundles all of the default implementations with the main artifact as runtime dependencies.
-A developer can not only swap each module's implementation for a custom one, but also avoid binary size increases taht would normally go with it, thanks to the modular architecture outlined above.
+A developer can not only swap each module's implementation for a custom one, but also avoid binary size increases that would normally go with it, thanks to the modular architecture outlined above.

 A Mapbox SDK will internally declare dependencies on base and default implementations:
 ```